shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

    ![](./Media/docker3.png)

-1. On **Create your account** window, specify the following details:
+1. On **Create your account** window, specify the following details and click on sign up.

    | **Settings**         | **Values**           |
    | -------------------- | -------------------- |